Wiki survey: Characteristics

-Wiki surveys have the following three defining characteristics:
+Wiki surveys often have these three characteristics:

 Collaborativeness

 Wiki surveys allow participants to contribute questions, as well as answer questions created by its participants.

 Adaptivity

 Wiki surveys adapt to elicit the most useful information from its participants.
-This is done by changing the ordering of questions based on the voting behavior of previous participants so as to maximize consensus.
+One example involves changing the ordering of questions based on the voting behavior of previous participants so as to maximize consensus.
 The heuristic determining the ordering of questions highly values showing the comments that have been voted on the least.

-Greediness
+'Greediness'

-Although being greedy typically has a negative connotation, it is used in a positive manner for wiki surveys.
-They are 'greedy' because they make full use of information that participants are willing to provide.
-Wiki surveys do not require participants to answer a fixed amount of questions, participants can answer as little or as much as they want.
+In the context of wiki surveys, 'greediness' simply means making full use of information that participants are willing to provide.
+Wiki surveys do not require participants to answer a fixed amount of questions, so participants can answer as little or as much as they want.
+This is intended to be more efficient in capturing participants' preferences by allowing more organic sharing of their perspectives.

 Traditional survey methods vs. wiki surveys

-Advantages of wiki surveys

 Questions in traditional survey methods fall into two categories: Open and closed questions.
 Open questions ask the person taking the survey to write an open response while closed questions give a fixed set of responses to select from.
 Wiki surveys are like a hybrid of the two, enabling insightful consensus in certain situations where traditional survey methods may lack.
 Closed questions are easy to analyze quantitively, but the limited options to select from for a given question may cause bias.
 Open questions are not as subject to bias, but are difficult to analyze quantitatively at scale.
 Wiki surveys allow for open responses by the users' contribution of survey questions (also called 'items'), and uses machine learning techniques to automatically quantitative analyze the responses to those questions.

-The 'greediness' characteristic of wiki surveys is thought to also be advantageous, as it allows for gathering more data per participant.
-Data from real-world usage of wiki surveys shows that there are a relatively small amount of participants that answer a relatively large amount of questions compared to most participants.
-In traditional surveys, participants who want to provide more information than required are typically not allowed to do so, thus missing out on potentially useful information.